mrd0x/secblog/src/pages/whoami/index.md

 featuredImage: './featured.jpg'
 ---

-A Cyber Security Specialist and a Privacy enthusiast.<!-- end -->
+A Cyber Security specialist and a privacy enthusiast.<!-- end -->

 I created this blog to serve the following purposes: